gavinmdouglas/robustness/README.md

 ##### Dependencies

-This pipeline relies on the following R packages that may not be installed by default: argparse, phyloseq, and RcppEigen.
+This pipeline relies on the following R packages that may not be installed by default: argparse, coop, phyloseq, and RcppEigen.

 ##### Downloading required data files